crpietschmann/portfolio/_posts/2009-08-13-simple-scriptmanager-for-aspnet-mvc.markdown

     }
 }</pre>
-<h3>&nbsp;</h3>
+<h3> </h3>
 <h3>Conclusion</h3>

-<p>At first it seemed that the easiest way to get similar functionality to this was to use the ASP.NET AJAX ScriptManager control; however that control requires that it be embedded within a <em>&lt;form runat=&rdquo;server&rdquo;&gt;&lt;/form&gt;</em> tag, and that just doesn&rsquo;t really work with ASP.NET MVC.
-Actually the methods to get the ASP.NET AJAX ScriptManager to work with ASP.NET MVC are just plain &ldquo;Hacks&rdquo; and they made me feel like I wasn&rsquo;t being True to the new ASP.NET MVC Platform.</p>
+At first it seemed that the easiest way to get similar functionality to this was to use the ASP.NET AJAX ScriptManager control; however that control requires that it be embedded within a <em>&lt;form runat=&rdquo;server&rdquo;&gt;&lt;/form&gt;</em> tag, and that just doesn&rsquo;t really work with ASP.NET MVC.
+Actually the methods to get the ASP.NET AJAX ScriptManager to work with ASP.NET MVC are just plain &ldquo;Hacks&rdquo; and they made me feel like I wasn&rsquo;t being True to the new ASP.NET MVC Platform.

-<p>In the end, I&rsquo;m very happy that I was able to work out an extremely simple solution to this problem that will definitely help when building out ASP.NET MVC Web Applications.</p>
+In the end, I&rsquo;m very happy that I was able to work out an extremely simple solution to this problem that will definitely help when building out ASP.NET MVC Web Applications.

-<p>If you have any feedback on this, please leave a comment.</p>
+If you have any feedback on this, please leave a comment.